zhuyingda/yastjson/README.md

 console.log(obj);
 ```

-You will get the object, just like use `JSON.parse`.
+You will get the object, just like using `JSON.parse`.